-An unknown quantity of beaked redfish is also being taken as a bycatch in other fisheries, such as silversmelt and prawn.
-The prawn fishery is therefore being monitored and areas with too high a proportion of redfish fry (maximum 3 fry per 10 kg of prawns) are closed for prawn fishing.
+An unknown quantity of beaked redfish is also being caught as bycatch in other fisheries, such as silversmelt and prawn.
+The prawn fishery is therefore monitored and areas with too high a proportion of redfish fry (maximum 3 fry per 10 kg of prawns) are closed for prawn fishing.

 About the monitoring

 The beaked redfish is red-listed as "Vulnerable" and has suffered from severe overfishing.
 It has a long life-span and sexually matures late.
 Monitoring the development of the stock size is essential to ensuring reliable, sound knowledge that enables sustainable management of its fisheries.